 - To hydrate, add 1 part warm water to 1 part Product, by weight, and set aside for 15 minutes.

-- Add the hydrated TVP into your formula, or recipe, to partially or completely replace your meat.
+- Add the hydrated TSP into your formula, or recipe, to partially or completely replace your meat.

 - The optimal level of hydration varies with the application.

-- Add 1 part Dried beans to 4 parts water
+- Add 1 part Dried Instant Beans to 4 parts water

-- Cover and simmer for 10-30 minutes - based on personal preferences.
+- Cover and simmer for 3-30 minutes - depending on individual bean instructions.

 - Moisture Content: Freeze drying removes 98-99% of moisture, and dehydration remove 90-95% of moisture.